WonderInteractive/WebGPUVision/README.md

 ## Usage

-WebGPUVision provides an intuitive user interface for frame capturing and inspecting.
+WebGPUVision provides a user interface for frame capturing and inspecting applications locally or remotely.
 It also allows direct embedding into your application via its API for seamless integration and on-demand captures.

 For a comprehensive guide on how to use WebGPUVision, please refer to our official documentation.